Transfer of IP rights in Spain

 9.1 Are original supporting documents essential or are copies sufficient?

-To record a trademark license before the SPTO the corresponding official form should be fulfilled and submitted (either by the assignor or, by the assignee or jointly) before the SPTO (either in person or online).
+To record a trademark licence the corresponding official form has to be fulfilled and submitted (either by the assignor or the assignee) before the SPTO (either in person or online).

 9.2 Are there any legalization and/or notarization and/or translation requirements?

-• authentic copy of the license agreement or a simple copy with legalized signatures by a public notary or other competent authority; or
+• a certified copy of the licence agreement or a simple copy with signatures authenticated by a public notary or other competent authority; or

-• an extract of the license agreement certifying, by a public notary or other competent authority, that the extract is in accordance with the original agreement; or
+• an extract of the licence agreement attested by a public notary or other competent authority, that the extract corresponds to the original agreement; or

-• an SPTO standard form of a certificate or document of license signed by the parties (no legalization required); and
+• an SPTO official certificate or licence document signed by both parties (no legalization required); and

-• the payment receipt of the corresponding fees (please see Q13).
+• the payment receipt of the corresponding fees (see Q13).

 9.3 Is there a must to use a specific form?

-The application form should indicate the type of license (see Q8), its duration and whether the licensee may assign the license to third parties or grant sublicenses.
+The application form has to specify whether the licence is exclusive or not, as well as any limitations as to its duration, exploitation, territorial scope, and whether the licensee may assign the licence to third parties or grant sublicences.

 11. Are there specific formalities in case a trademark is only partially licenced?